 Manga cafes (まんが喫茶, manga kissa, short for manga kissaten) are establishments where visitors can read from an extensive library of manga (Japanese comics).
 They also provide computers with internet access, making them synonymous with internet cafes.
-Furthermore, manga kissa have become a popular low budget accommodation option as many of them are open 24 hours and offer amenities such as showers and free drinks for as little as 1500 yen per night.
+Furthermore, manga kissa have become a popular low budget accommodation option as many of them are open 24 hours and offer amenities such as showers and free drinks for around 1500 to 2500 yen per night.
 Some manga kissa offer women-only sections.

 Manga kissa can be found in most cities across Japan.
 Many are located in side streets close to train stations.
 Big cities such as Tokyo and Osaka have a large number of such establishments.
 However, without Japanese reading skills it can be difficult to identify a manga kissa as many do not have English signs and they are not usually located at street level, but on a higher floor in a multi-storey building.

 The cost of staying at a manga kissa depends on the time spent there.
 Typically, 30 minutes cost around 100 to 300 yen, and additional time is charged at a rate of about 100 yen per 10-15 minutes.
 Longer plans are commonly available: typically three hours for 700-1200 yen, or five to eight hours for 1500-2500 yen.
 Note that prices can be a little higher on weekends.

 There are usually two types of seats available at manga kissa: open seats and private booths.
 Open seats are office chairs at a computer desk, while private booths are narrow partitioned cubicles with just enough space for a desk and either an office chair, reclining chair, flatbed chair or futon.
 Some manga kissa also offer wider private booths that can accommodate two people or even larger family rooms; these tend to be comparatively more expensive.